mting314/speedchat-bot/README.md

 ![search_class](images/Search.png)

-If term isn't provided, defaults to whatever the default term is set to.
+If term isn't provided, defaults to whatever the default term is set to (can see with `~default_term`).

 Then, asks user to react with an emoji choice, corresponding to whatever class they want to add to their watchlist.